yohannd1/forthquick/README.md

 - [x] port to c89
 - [x] create words with `:`
 - [x] comments with `(` and `((`
+* [ ] fix bug: anything after >v VARNAME is ignored??
-- TODO: what more do i do? how do i approach vars and if statements
+- [ ] what more do i do? how do i approach if statements